MassMesh/autoygg/doc/SPEC.md

 ## Operating Modes
 ### Full Anonymous
-* Allows anybody to directly `GET /lease` to use the gateway, subject to ACL config
+* Allows anybody to do `POST /register` without sending personal information to use the gateway
+* Subject to ACL configuration
 * RequireRegistration = false

 ### Registration
-* Requires all gateway users to first `POST /register` to store personal information with the gateway before requesting `POST /lease`
+* Requires all users to do `POST /register` with personal information (name, phone, e-mail) to use the gateway
+* Subject to ACL configuration
 * RequireRegistration = true
 * RequireApproval = false

 ### Registration & Approval
-* Requires all gateway users to `POST /register` and wait for the gateway admin to manually approve the registration before the user is allowed to `POST /lease`
+* Requires all users to `POST /register` and wait for the gateway admin to manually approve the registration to use the gateway
+* Subject to ACL configuration
 * RequireRegistration = true
 * RequireApproval = true

+## ACL Modes
+### ACL disabled
+* Allows anyone with a valid registration to use the gateway
+* AccessListEnabled = false

+### ACL enabled
+* Allows only valid registrations with an ACL entry set to `access: true` to use the gateway
+* AccessListEnabled = true
+* AccessListEnabled = true

 ## Endpoints
-  * `GET /info`: Returns GatewayOwner, Description, RequireRegistration, ACLEnabled
+  * `GET /info`: Returns GatewayOwner, Description, RequireRegistration, RequireApproval, AccessListEnabled
   * `GET /register`:
     * Return access error if ACL check fails
     * If RequireRegistration=false: Disabled